BC193/cse15l-lab-report/LabReport1.md

 ## Installing VS Code
 >VS Code is the code editor that will be used throughout this course.
-1. Visit the Visual Studio Code website and download the proper version for your machines OS.
+1. Visit the Visual Studio Code website (https://code.visualstudio.com/) and download the proper version for your machines OS.
 2. Once you have downlaoded the installer follow the prompts and finish the installation.
-3. AFter you ahve completed this VS Code should be installed and ready to use on your machine
+3. After you have completed this VS Code should be installed and ready to use on your machine

 <img width="300" alt="Screen Shot 2023-01-12 at 10 19 52 AM" src="https://user-images.githubusercontent.com/83740546/212490770-73df3e29-d4eb-4819-a8cd-9e3b9f386a85.png">

 ## Virtually Connecting
 >To access the virtual computer we had to log onto the server.
 Using credentials generated for us it gave us access to our own individual accounts

 1. Access your class specific account by visiting the website https://sdacs.ucsd.edu/~icc/index.php
 2. Locate your account and change the course specific password meeting the requirements of the website